maximenoel8/caasp_robotframework/README.md

 ## Configuration available

-You can change global variable by adding -v <variablename>:<new value>.
+You can change global variable by adding -v \<variablename\>:\<new value\>.
 Here some usefull variable

-- CLUSTER : give a specific name for the cluster directory, if the nn=ame match a running cluster it will use this cluster for the test
+- CLUSTER : give a specific name for the cluster directory, if the name match a running cluster it will use this cluster for the test
 - VM_USER : for aws, need to be change for ec2-user
 - MODE :
     - by default use skuba from pattern